hackoregon/linux-laptop-setup/README.md

 -   seaborn (<http://seaborn.pydata.org/>)
 -   statsmodels (<http://statsmodels.sourceforge.net/>)

-After you've installed Anaconda3, to start a Jupyter notebook, open a terminal and type
+To start a Jupyter notebook with all the tools, open a terminal and enter `activate-data-science`.
+Your prompt will change to something like

-    ~/anaconda3/bin/jupyter notebook
+    (data-science) <stuff>

+and you can do all the command line operations.
+But you'll probably want to start a Jupyter notebook.
+To do that, type `jupyter notebook`.
+The notebook server will start up and a browser window / tab will open browsing to the server.

-A browser will open with the Jupyter notebook web app.
-When you're finished, close the browser and type `Control-C` in the terminal window.
+When you're finished, close the browser.
+Then type `Control-C` in the terminal window.
 You'll see

     Serving notebooks from local directory: /path/to/your/directory/
     0 active kernels
     The Jupyter Notebook is running at: http://localhost:8888/ Shutdown this notebook server (y/[n])?

 Enter "y" to shut down Jupyter.
-You can close the terminal.
+Then enter `deactivate-data-science` and close the terminal.

 Database / SQL / GIS
 --------------------

-To install the PostgreSQL database and PostGIS GIS extensions, type `./postgres`.
+To install the PostgreSQL database and PostGIS GIS extensions, type `./database-gis-services`.
 This will install PostgreSQL 9.5 and PostGIS 2.2 and create a PostgreSQL super-user with the same user ID as your Linux user ID.

 Note that as installed, the PostgreSQL service is only accessible inside the workstation / laptop.
 If you need to expose it to a local area network, you'll need to do some configuration.

 QGIS and PgAdmin3 GUI tools
 ---------------------------

-Type `./qgis-pgadmin3` to install the QGIS (Quantum GIS) and PgAdmin3 desktop GUI tools.
+Type `.database-gis-gui` to install the QGIS (Quantum GIS) and PgAdmin3 desktop GUI tools.

 VirtualBox and Vagrant hosting (64-bit VA bare metal only)
 ----------------------------------------------------------

-If you want to host or build VirtualBox guests or Vagrant boxes, type `./vbox-vagrant`.
+If you want to host or build VirtualBox guests or Vagrant boxes, type `./vbox-vagrant-hosting`.
 The script will install VirtualBox automatically.
 Note that you do *not* need the non-open-source VirtualBox Extension pack.

 You will need to install Vagrant manually from the HashiCorp Vagrant download website (<https://www.vagrantup.com/downloads.html>).
 The script will give you detailed instructions.
 You will need to log out and back in again after the install to join the `vboxusers` group.